-The limitations of Pham-Gia & Choulakian (2014) include the requirement of a priori knowledge of true (not estimated) variances, and of course, its validity only for normally distributed data.
-It also arguably is quite cumbersome to implement.
+The limitations of Pham-Gia & Choulakian (2014) include the requirement of a priori knowledge of true (not estimated) variances, and of course the fact that it is valid only for normally distributed data.
+It also, arguably, is quite cumbersome to implement.